 All your joBerg2c questions answered

 You are a step closer to the ride of your life!
-We have decided to send you some questions and answers to assist you in case you want ride.

 We have taken the time to translates this newsletter into a few languages.
 The English version can be found below, for other languages click on the links below: